galaxy-genome-annotation/galaxy-tools/README.md

 jbrowse   | Galaxy-JBrowse extras, things outside the scope of the normal JBrowse tools. tripal    | Tools for administering a Tripal instance.

+These tools will only talk to a single Tripal/Apollo currently, pending implementation of tool+user preferences in Galaxy.
+Most of them require additional setup in the form of environment variables.

 ## LICENSE

 MIT